-I've already got a portion of the menu planned for this week's travel party - where the theme takes itself from five countries.
-The Mexican, Japanese, and Russian rooms will have delicious savory nibbles, dips, and tasty appetizers for guest to enjoy while they mingle.
+I've already got a portion of the menu planned for this week's Mexican, Japanese, and Russian rooms will have delicious savory nibbles, dips, and tasty appetizers for guest to enjoy while they mingle.
 For an element of surprise, create an English cheese tasting platter for the British room.
 Generally cheese platters consist of Italian, French, or Swiss cheeses, so a platter with nuts, jams, honey, fig crackers, English cheddar, and Stilton will wow guests with your originality.
 Meaty Cuban sandwiches with pickles and mustard finish up the menu.
 Head over to Cost Plus World Market to supplement the rooms with sweet treats and exotic bites from the respective countries.
-For the recipes that will take you around the globe, read more
+For the recipes that will take you around the globe,

 3 large dried figs, preferably Calimyrna